 Most photography is in colour.
 But in some cases, you want a different impact by making it black and white.

 These types of photos catch people’s attention by being different.
-We’ve all got so used to seeing colour photos, we notice when it’s not there.
+We’ve all got so used to seeing colour photos, that we notice when it’s not there.

 Black and white can help change the mood of the photo.
 It suits images which need to convey an older, more traditional feel.
 Or you want it to feel sombre and stark.